CURING STRESS

 When you can achieve a genuinely objective awareness of your internal state, and, evaluate it as realistically as possible, you have begun to take away the ability of stress to harm you.
 However, you must also be as objective about external circumstances and events, and not allow the negatives of daily life to become just "about me"...or you.

-When you do recognize that a particular circumstance is something that is a legitimate "worry", the ensuing concern, and some degree of stress, is normal and healthy.
+When you recognize that a particular circumstance is a legitimate "worry", the ensuing concern, and some degree of stress, is normal and healthy.
 Realizing this, and accepting it, can help reduce the overall level of stress as well.
 Unreasonable fear, usually of the unknown, and obsession with the negative aspects of any situation is not usually going to be a good approach to recognizing, understanding, and managing stress.

 If you find that you must concentrate on the stressful events in your life, from time to time, take a moment to review the statement: